salenkov/PetriScan-Stitch/EnderScope-main/README.md

 - Clip in place with binder clips (be careful where you position the binder clips.
 Make sure they will not crash into the aluminium frame of the printer when it homes).

-### Congratulations you are now ready to start using the EnderScope! :-)

-# How to Use the EnderScope

-# Licence and Collaboration